raidake/SC1015-Data-Science-Real-or-Fake-Job-Ads/README.md

 Fake/Real Job Prediction

 ## Contributions
-- @raidake (Wei Feng) - EDA and improvements to all codes
+- @raidake (Wei Feng) - Data-Cleaning
+                      - EDA
+                      - TensorFlow
+                        - Keras
+                      - K-Fold Stratified Cross Validation
+                      - Improvements to all codes
-- @ttan-999 (Tony) - Classification models and prediction accuracy
+- @ttan-999 (Tony) - Classification models
+                     - SGDClassifier
+                     - Random Forest Classifier
+                     - K-Neighbours Classifier
+                   - Confusion Matrix
-- @jvnsjh (Jovan) - Implementation of NLP
+- @jvnsjh (Jovan) - Text Cleaning
+                  - Natural Language Processing
+                    - NLTK (Tokenization & Lemmatization)
+                    - spaCy
+                  - Word Clouds

 ## Problem Definition
 With the rise in fake job postings, it is important to differentiate real from fake job postings.

-Are we able to predict fraudulent jobs through information gathered from their advertisments?
+What variables can help determine whether a post is fraudulent or not?
+Which classification model can help predict a fraudulent post?
+## Real-Life Problem
+A website that can filter out fraudulent posts can promote more visitors to browse the site, as well as more companies to post their job post

 ## Libraries / Models / Algorithms
 - SKLearn